 You’ll often have to wade through dozens of seemingly bad places offered at high prices and still get no closer to a purchase.
 The process is often tiring, discouraging and you’ll typically be making a big decision with limited knowledge.

-4 key things
+4 key things to know when buying a house

 One thing you can do is arm yourself with technical insights that let you discern between deal-breaking problems and deficiencies you can fix.
 It’s always wise to get the opinion of an accredited home inspector before any actual purchase, but before that happens you’ll need to separate the good, the bad and the ugly.